bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/logo.png"/>
 </p><br>

 **BigBlueButton** is an open source web conferencing system for online learning.
-Cool!

-We believe every student with a web browser should have access to a high-quality on-line learning experience.
-We intend to make that possible with BigBlueButton.
+We believe every student with a web browser should have access to a high-quality online learning experience.

-We've written this documentation for administrators and developers who want to install, customize, and enhance BigBlueButton.
+We've written this documentation for administrators and developers who want to install and customize their own BigBlueButton server.
 If you are an end-user (instructor or teacher) interested in learning more about BigBlueButton (and how it works) visit [bigbluebutton.org](http://bigbluebutton.org).

 The source code for BigBlueButton is hosted on [GitHub](http://github.com/bigbluebutton/bigbluebutton).

 ## Getting started

-BigBlueButton enables real-time sharing of audio, video, presentation (with whiteboard markup), polling, emote icons (including raise hand), chat, and the presenter's desktop.
-It is [localized](/dev/localization.html) into over 35 languages and supports JAWS screen reader.
+BigBlueButton enables real-time sharing of audio, video, slides (with whiteboard), polling, emote icons (including raise hand), chat, and the presenter's desktop.
+It is [localized](/dev/localization.html) into over 35 languages and supports JAWS screen reader for students with visual disabilities.

 There are two types of users in a BigBlueButton session: _viewer_ or _moderator_.
 A viewer (typically the student) can chat, display an emote icon, and send/receive audio and video.
 A moderator (typically the instructor) can, in addition to all the capabilities of a viewer, mute/unmute other viewers, lock down viewers, or make anyone (including themselves) the presenter.
 The current presenter can can upload slides, annotate them (using the whiteboard controls), and share his or her desktop for all to see.